We need you to help us speed the pace of Gorlin syndrome research

 Who will have access to the information I provide?

 You have full control of who sees your information.
 You can choose to share health data completely anonymously or provide your name and contact information.
-You also can choose to share your responses with the Gorlin Syndrome Alliance only, or with researchers affiliated with GSA.
+You also can choose to share your responses with the Gorlin Syndrome Alliance only, or with researchers affiliated and approved by the GSA.

 The registry will prompt to you select your privacy and data sharing settings.